 When the sun chooses to it comes out and shines on all the world in the next stanza of ‘The Trees like Tassels — hit— and swung’.
 He does so on a “whim”.
 This is a great example of the way that anthropomorphism can quickly imbue a non-human element with human features.
 The poet creates a personality for the sun through these brief descriptions.
 It feels heady and powerful.
 The sun is able to choose when it does or does not shine.

 The fifth stanza describes the wealth of life and action on the ground.
 There are birds and even a “Snake”.
 The latter spoke in a “silver” tone as it moved around a stone looking for a place in the sun.
-These of the words “charmed’ and “gossiped” are other good examples of personification.
+These words “charmed’ and “gossiped” are other good examples of personification.

 Stanzas Six and Seven